-- The Commission, however, contends that, in view of the extent of the amendments made in 1995, those provisions of the 1944 Agreement which were not amended in 1995 cannot be regarded as an independent agreement.
-The amendments therefore transformed the 1944 Agreement into a new 'open skies' type agreement. - It must be noted in that regard that an examination of the substance of the Commission's principal claim does not necessarily require the Court to take a view on the question whether the amendments made in 1995 transformed the pre-existing 1944 Agreement into a new agreement. - It is clear from the file and from the oral argument before the Court that the amendments made in 1995, described in paragraph 28 of the present judgment, had the effect of totally liberalising air transport between the United States of America and the Kingdom of Denmark by ensuring free access to all routes between all points situated within those two States, without limitation of capacity or frequency, without restriction as to intermediate points and those situated behind or beyond ('behind, between and beyond rights') and with all desired combinations of aircraft ('change of gauge').
-That total freedom has been complemented by provisions concerning opportunities for the airlines concerned to conclude code-sharing agreements and by provisions furthering competition or non-discrimination, in relation to CRSs for example. - 38 It follows that the amendments made in 1995 to the 1944 Agreement have had the effect of creating the framework of a more intensive cooperation between the United States of America and the Kingdom of Denmark, which entails new and significant international commitments for the latter. - It must be pointed out, moreover, that the amendments made in 1995 provide proof of a renegotiation of the 1944 Agreement in its entirety.
+34 It must be pointed out, however, that examination of the substance of the principal claim does not necessarily presuppose the Court's first taking a position on the preliminary issue referred to above.

+35 In that regard, it is clear from the file and from the oral argument before the Court that the amendments made in 1995, described in paragraph 28 above, had the effect of totally liberalising air transport between the United States of America and the Kingdom of Sweden by ensuring free access to all routes between all points situated within those two States, without limitation of capacity or frequency, without restriction as to intermediate points and those situated behind or beyond ('behind, between and beyond rights') and with all desired combinations of aircraft ('change of gauge').
+That total freedom has been complemented by provisions concerning opportunities for the airlines concerned to conclude code-sharing agreements and by provisions stimulating competition or non-discrimination, in relation to CRSs for example.

+36 It follows that the amendments made in 1995 to the 1944 Agreement have had the effect of creating the framework of a more intensive cooperation between the United States of America and the Kingdom of Sweden, which entails new and significant international commitments for the latter.

+37 It must be pointed out, moreover, that the amendments made in 1995 provide proof of a renegotiation of the 1944 Agreement in its entirety.
 It follows that, while some provisions of the agreement were not formally modified by the amendments made in 1995 or were subject only to marginal changes in drafting, the commitments arising from those provisions were none the less confirmed during the renegotiation.
-In such a case, the Member States are prevented not only from contracting new international commitments but also from maintaining such commitments in force if they infringe Community law (see, to that effect, Case C-62/98 Commission v Portugal [2000] ECR I-5171 and Case C-84/98 Commission v Portugal [2000] ECR I-5215).
+In such a case, the Member States are prevented not only from contracting new international commitments but also from maintaining such commitments in force if they disregard Community law (see, to that effect, Case C-62/98 Commission v Portugal [2000] ECR I-5171; Case C-84/98 Commission v Portugal [2000] ECR I-5215).

-The finding in the preceding paragraph applies, in particular, to access to intra-Community routes granted to airlines designated by the United States of America.
-Even if, as the Danish Government maintains, that access originates in commitments entered into in 1966, it is clear from Part 1 of Annex I to the 1944 Agreement, concerning the list of routes, as amended in 1995, that access for carriers designated by the United States of America to intra-Community routes was, at the very least, reconfirmed in 1995 in the context of the exchange of traffic rights agreed by the two States.
+38 In particular, that finding applies to access to intra-Community routes granted to airlines designated by the United States of America.
+Even if, as the Swedish Government maintains, that access originates in commitments entered into before 1995, it is clear from Section 1 of Annex I to the 1944 Agreement, concerning the list of routes, as amended in 1995, that access for carriers designated by the United States of America to intra-Community routes was, at the very least, reconfirmed in 1995 in the context of an exchange of traffic rights agreed by the two States.

-The same is true of the clause relating to ownership and control of the airlines, the wording of which, as set out in paragraph 29 above, was already included in the 1944 Agreement.
-Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1944 Agreement in its entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments or were modified only to a limited extent.
+39 The same is true of the clause on the ownership and control of airlines, the wording of which, as set out in paragraph 29 above, was already included in the 1944 Agreement.
+Furthermore, it must be regarded as undisputed that, as the Advocate General rightly pointed out in paragraphs 136 to 138 of his Opinion, the amendments made to the 1944 Agreement in its entirety in 1995 affect the scope of the provisions, such as that clause, which were not formally modified by the amendments, or were modified only to a limited extent.

-It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely, in any event, in 1995.
+40 It follows that all the international commitments challenged in the principal claim must be assessed in relation to the provisions of Community law cited by the Commission in support of that claim which were in force at the time when those commitments were entered into or confirmed, namely in 1995 in any event.